-- End-of-life pumps in the water distribution system are replaced with more efficient versions, reducing energy use by 30% by 2050 and increased use of remote monitoring technology limit staff manual inspection frequencies; - Non-agricultural water use across Courtenay is reduced 50% by 2050; and - 90% of residential and industrial, commercial and institutional (ICI) waste, including 100% of organic waste, is diverted from the landfill by 2050.
-Objective 1 Infrastructure and services are resilient to risks and impacts of climate change
+- End-of-life pumps in the water distribution system are replaced with more efficient versions, reducing energy use by 30% by 2050; - Non-agricultural water use across Courtenay is reduced 50% by 2050; - 90% of residential and industrial, commercial and institutional (ICI) waste, including 100% of organic waste, is diverted from the landfill by 2050.

+MI1.
+Infrastructure and services are resilient to risks and impacts of climate change